dungnguyen2534/react-todolist/README.md

-Simple todolist react app with useReducer
+Simple todolist react app with useReducer and Context API